Rocky Wirtz: Ownership of the Blackhawks

-In the 2010 Stanley Cup playoffs, the Blackhawks defeated the Nashville Predators, Vancouver Canucks and San Jose Sharks to advance to their first Stanley Cup Finals since 1992.
-They faced the Philadelphia Flyers in the Stanley Cup Finals and won the Stanley Cup in six games on June 9, 2010.
+In the 2010 Stanley Cup playoffs, the Blackhawks defeated the Nashville Predators, Vancouver Canucks and San Jose Sharks to advance to their first Stanley Cup Final since 1992.
+They faced the Philadelphia Flyers in the Stanley Cup Final and won the Stanley Cup in six games on June 9, 2010.
 This was the first Stanley Cup for the Blackhawks since 1961, thus ending the second longest Stanley Cup drought in the history of the NHL.

 Wirtz and President Barack Obama in 2013.

-In the 2013 Stanley Cup Playoffs, the Blackhawks eliminated the Minnesota Wild, Detroit Red Wings, and 2012 Stanley Cup Champion Los Angeles Kings to reach the Finals.
+In the 2013 Stanley Cup playoffs, the Blackhawks eliminated the Minnesota Wild, Detroit Red Wings, and 2012 Stanley Cup champion Los Angeles Kings to reach the Final.
 There they defeated the 2011 Stanley Cup Champion Boston Bruins in six games, giving the Blackhawks a second championship in four seasons.
 This marked the first game between Western and Eastern Conference teams all season due to the 2012–13 NHL lockout-shortened season.
 This also marked the first time since 1979 for an all Original Six Cup Final.
-Shortly after this championship, Wirtz and John McDonough, president and CEO of the Blackhawks, took out a full-page ad in the Boston Globe thanking the city of Boston for respect and sportsmanship during the Cup Finals and praising their recovery from the Boston Marathon bombing.
+Shortly after this championship, Wirtz and John McDonough, president and CEO of the Blackhawks, took out a full-page ad in the Boston Globe thanking the city of Boston for respect and sportsmanship during the Cup Final and praising their recovery from the Boston Marathon bombing.

-In the 2015 Stanley Cup Playoffs, the Blackhawks eliminated the Nashville Predators, Minnesota Wild, and Anaheim Ducks to reach the Finals.
+In the 2015 Stanley Cup Playoffs, the Blackhawks eliminated the Nashville Predators, Minnesota Wild, and Anaheim Ducks to reach the Final.
 There, they defeated the Tampa Bay Lightning in six games, giving the Blackhawks a third championship in six seasons.
 It also allowed them to win the Cup on home ice for the first time since 1938.

 Prior to the 2021–22 NHL season, former prospect Kyle Beach alleged he was sexually assaulted by a member of the Blackhawks' coaching staff in 2010.
 The Blackhawks conducted an internal investigation.
 Multiple executives and coaches on the team, including Stan Bowman, Joel Quenneville, and Al MacIsaac were aware of Beach's allegations in 2010, but failed to properly report the issue to the police.
 The report also states that Wirtz was not aware of the allegations at the time.
 The Blackhawks and Beach ultimately reached an out-of-court settlement.
 On February 2, 2022, Wirtz became agitated and responded harshly when asked about the incident during a town hall session with fans and reporters, for which he later apologized.